 If you are planning a multi-day trek, I would look at a more robust water filtration system.
 What I have listed here is designed only for emergencies.

-This is something we have been bad about.
-We typically only carry an extra Clif Bar each while going on long hikes.
+This is something we have been bad about in the past.
+We used to only carry an extra Clif Bar each while going on long hikes.
 While a Clif Bar is good for extra energy, it is not enough for a true emergency.

 While most hikes we do won’t warrant this level of being prepared, we have done some day hikes in Yellowstone National Park and Big Bend NP where it would not be hard to take a wrong turn and end up a long way from the trailhead.
 A Clif Bar will sustain you for a few hours but not overnight or longer.

-We actually bought a four-pack of these.
-We have tossed one in our car and one in our main travel luggage (along with a Lifestraw and a space blanket) so we are better prepared for natural disasters while traveling.
+So, we bought a four-pack of these ER Bars.
+In addition to what we carry when hiking, we keep one in our truck and one in our main travel luggage (along with a Lifestraw and a space blanket) so we are better prepared for natural disasters while traveling.

 If you are stuck on the trail overnight, you will need emergency shelter.
 How much emergency shelter you need to carry with you really depends on where you are hiking and how good your outdoor skills are.

-If you are hiking in the Arctic, even in the summer, you are going to need something more robust than if you are hiking in Great Smoky Mountains National Park.
+If you are hiking in the Arctic, even in the summer, you are going to need something more robust than if you are hiking in Great Smoky Mountains National Park in the summer.

 For most day hikers, this is all you need.